alvinatthariq/checkout/README.md

 - clone this repo
 - open terminal in the project folder
 - run `$ make run` on the terminal
-- send request in postman with URL `http://localhost:10000/checkout` and method POST
+- send request in Postman with URL `http://localhost:10000/checkout` and method `POST`

 ## Request Body Example
 ```json